HTTP 402 & x402 Protocol

 Which Chains Support x402?

 While Coinbase initially designed x402 around Base, the protocol is chain-agnostic by nature.
-In practice, the landscape has shifted significantly since launch.
+In practice, the field has shifted significantly since launch.
 Solana now handles the majority of legitimate x402 transactions, owing to its sub-second finality and negligible fees.
 Polygon has also emerged as a secondary settlement layer.
 Base retains a meaningful share but no longer dominates the way it did in the protocol's early months.

-This multi-chain competition is healthy β it drives down costs, prevents vendor lock-in, and raises the technical bar for all participating networks.
+This multi-chain competition is healthy, it drives down costs, prevents vendor lock-in, and raises the technical bar for all participating networks.

 On high-throughput chains, transaction fees can be as low as fractions of a cent.
-That's what makes micropayments viable β you can charge $0.01 for a data query without the fee exceeding the payment itself.
+That's what makes micropayments viable, you can charge $0.01 for a data query without the fee exceeding the payment itself.
 This economic property is fundamental to the entire x402 model.

 Key Features of x402